opensecuritycontroller/community/development/eclipse.md

 ### BndTools

-Install the bndtools plugin 3.3.0.REL from the Eclipse marketplace:
+Install the bndtools plugin 3.3.0.REL from the Eclipse marketplace as shown below:

 ![](images/bnd_tools.png)

 ### EclEmma Java Code Coverage

-It is optional to add the code coverage plugin.
-However, it is highly recommended to add the plugin to understand and review the code coverage.
+It is optional to add the code coverage plugin however, it is highly recommended to add the plugin to understand and review the code coverage.

 ![](images/code_coverage_eclipse_marketplace.JPG)

 ## Import OSC Projects

+To import OSC projects, complete the following steps:

-*Eclipse -> File -> Import*
+* Eclipse -> File -> Import*

 ![](images/import_projects.jpg)

-*Browse -> Select the Folder*
+* Browse -> Select the Folder*

 ![](images/choose_folder.jpg)

-*Select All -> Finish*
+* Select All -> Finish*

 ![](images/import_projects_2.jpg)

-## Next
+## Next Steps

 - **[Build and Run OSC](build_run_osc.md)**